davber/clj-clos/README.md

 ## NOTE

-* The implementation is quite inefficient since it calculates the whole method chain even though only next one is used.
+* The implementation is quite inefficient since it calculates the whole method chain even though only next one is used. **NOTE**: not really, since the chain is lazy, but the way it is calculated and then sorted makes it quite likely that all elements of the chain are indeed calculated.

 * Whenever a method chain is calculated it *is* cached, though, for use next time. **NOTE**: this cache will be cleared every time `defmethod*` is invoked, but not for regular `defmethod` forms, so